nikitavoloboev/data/macOS/apps/alfred/making-workflows.md

 ### Using Go and [AwGo](https://github.com/deanishe/awgo)
 1. Create a folder in `~/src/alfred`.
 Prefix the folder name with `alfred-`. i.e. `alfred-web-searches`.
-2. Initialise the folder with git as any project.
+2. Initialize the folder with git as any project.
 3. Inside the `alfred-..` folder I create a `workflow` directory.
 This is where the actual workflow will live in as well as the binary file compiled from my Go code.
 4. Create the workflow I want to make in Alfred Preferences.
 Add the icon, name and unique bundle ID.
 And add the workflow to my custom `Mine` category so I can quickly filter out all the workflows I've ever made inside Alfred.
 5. Carry the info.plist and .png file of the logo to this workflow directory I created.
 I use Alfred's _Move To..._ file action for quickly transferring files.
 You can find these files by going here.